 Information and updates regarding Canadore's response to the COVID-19 Coronavirus

 This page is the primary resource for everyone at Canadore College for information regarding our response to the COVID-19 (coronavirus) pandemic.
-The situation is rapidly and continually evolving.
 Updates to this page are made frequently.
 Please continue to check back for the latest information.

 In an effort to keep our campus community informed, please see our Frequently Asked Questions from Canadore College About Coronavirus.
 We will continue to provide updates on this website as more information becomes available.